IATI/IATI-Guidance/en/publishing-to-iati/how-to-publish/6-publish-files.rst

 it is important to consider that the URLs that are used to publish are:

 - authoritative - eg: they are associated with a domain that you own (most preferably using publishner_name.org).
 Thus the published data has greater integrity and is generally considered 'credible'
-- stable - they are no subject to constant of frequent change. publishner_name.org/country1.xml would always be the URL for that country (not countryB.xml the next week!)
+- stable - they are no subject to constant of frequent change. ``publishner_name.org/country1.xml`` would always be the URL for that country (not ``countryB.xml`` the next week!)
-- accessible - the URLs are not behind any security measures or any other means that would hinder access .
+- accessible - the URLs are not behind any security measures or any other means that would hinder access.
+(Note that access can also be hindered accidentally, due to a variety of technical reasons, see the :doc:`Acessing Data page of the Developer Documentation </developer/access/>` for more information).

 It does not matter if the URLs are for a subdomain (data.{publisher}.org) or directory ({publisher}.org/data).